 Moving on to Hyde Park we were pleasantly surprised to find an oasis of calm once we got past the Winter Wonderland revellers.
 It was the first time I noticed that Hyde park has a central park feel to it.
 Once inside the rush and noise of London fades away.

-Like central park it is vast and easily to get lost in, as I did the last time I was in New York.
+Like central park it is vast and easy to get lost in, as I did the last time I was in New York.
 The only draw back to Hyde Park is that the markers throughout could be much better.
 Due to not completely knowing where we were going we kept stumbling upon statue after statue, here are a few of my highlights.

 Boy with Dolphin by Alexander Munro (1825-1871)